 Permission to Reside in Rome (permesso di soggiorno)

 Under Italian law, all foreigners must obtain permission to live in Rome (the permesso di soggiorno) within eight days of arrival.
 The John Felice Rome Center staff will assist students in the application process upon their arrival at the Rome Center.
 Students must show the study visa stamp inside their passport to apply for the residency permit.
 The required fees cover a tax stamp (€14,62), electronic notification (€107,50), and a postal handling charge (€30,00).
 A total of $200 is billed on a student's account to cover these fees.

 Upon arrival at the JFRC, be sure to have this documentation with you for your permesso di soggiorno:

-Four (4) legible copies of the picture page and three (3) copies of the visa page of your passport
+Three (3) legible copies of the data (photo) page of your passport

-Three (3) copies of the official letter of enrollment (lettera d'iscrizione) written in Italian imprinted with the seal and stamped (notarized) by the Italian Consulate
+Three (3) copies of the official letter of enrollment (lettera d'iscrizione); this is written in Italian, imprinted with the seal, and stamped (notarized) by the Italian Consulate

 Four (4) passport sized photos (can be done at CVS or Walgreen’s, among other places)

-Three (3) of proof of international health insurance coverage (CISI or equivalent)
+Three (3) copies of proof of international health insurance coverage (CISI or equivalent)